 Welcome to the Configurator at riflespeed.com, an online calculator that makes it quick and easy to determine which model of RIFLESPEED Gas Control is right for your AR15- or AR10-style firearm.
-RIFLESPEED Gas Controls are currently available for barrels with a 0.750" diameter gas seat journal.
-Gas Controls are available in four lengths.
+RIFLESPEED Gas Controls are currently available for barrels with a either 0.625" or 0.750" diameter gas journal.
+Gas Controls in either diameter are available in four lengths.
+The lengths are indicated by the last two digits of the model number.
+Choose an RS62 model for a .625" diameter journal or an RS75 model for a .750" diameter journal.
 Simply enter your firearm's details into the Configurator below.
 Based on your inputs, Gas Control models that DO fit your firearm will be highlighted in GREEN.
 Models that DO NOT fit your firearm will be highlighted in RED.
 If more than one model fits your carbine, we recommend selecting the shortest model in most cases.

 If your exact configuration is not listed in the configurator you can use the color-coded image below to determine which model of Gas Control fits your needs.
 The color-coded image overlays each Riflespeed Gas Control model over four upper assemblies with different gas systems.
 From Top to bottom these represent a Pistol-length gas system, Carbine-length gas system, Mid-length gas system, and Rifle-length gas system.

 Using the color-coded image below and the example of an 11.5-inch barrel with a Carbine-length (7.3-inch) gas system, 0.750" journal diameter, and a 9.5-inch handguard we can determine that the correct model of Riflespeed Gas Control is the RS7533 represented in green.

 There is a helpful article with information and pictures that cover in more detail how to get the right measurements of your firearm's components here:

 Here's a quick video showing the process of determining your configuration: